Whether it be marijuana or bitcoin, you don’t need to be invested in the most talked-about sectors to still make very good long-term returns.

 It can be very hard to avoid the allure of investing in these sectors.
 When everyone at the local coffee shop or standing around the water cooler is talking about these stocks and regaling you with tales of overnight riches, you can feel like an idiot if you aren’t taking part.

 I’m here to tell you emphatically that nothing could be further from the truth.
 It’s okay not to play!
 I’ve done very well with my portfolio of unloved, overlooked, underappreciated stocks that invariably have nothing to do with the flavour of the month.
 I’ve almost never been invested in the hottest sectors.
-My brand of investing involves looking for profitable companies or companies with a history of profitability and buying them as cheaply as I can.
+My brand of investing involves looking for companies with a history of profitability and buying them as cheaply as I can.
 Almost by definition this means I hardly ever get to play in the newest, most exciting corners of the market.

 Marijuana has yet to be fully legalized and the blockchain is a very interesting and exciting technology still looking for its big breakthrough into widespread adoption.
 Almost all of the companies in these sectors are losing money.